vendrhub/vendr-documentation/content/core/2.1.0/umbraco-v9/key-concepts/settings-objects.md

 ## Settings Objects

-There are a number of places in Vendr where you can uses Settings Objects to pass configuration to a Provider, such as Discount Rule Providers, Reward Providers and Payment Providers.
+There are a number of places in Vendr where you can use Settings Objects to pass configuration to a Provider, such as Discount Rule Providers, Reward Providers and Payment Providers.

 The settings objects have a number of responsibilities.